thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 ## How do you create an HTTP server with Node.js?

 Now that you've learned about HTTP requests and responses, let's play around with the `http` module in Node.js.
 Remember that party you're throwing?
-Well, imagine that you want your guests to be able to manage the party's guest list over HTTP.
+Well, imagine that your guests want to manage the party's guest list themselves over HTTP.
 You've got some smart friends!

 To do that, you'll need to create a Node.js HTTP server to handle HTTP requests and send back HTTP responses.
 The HTTP requests will be commands that create and read records in a database, which will be the same JSON-formatted `guests.json` file from before.
 Once the HTTP request is correctly handled, the HTTP server will send an appropriate HTTP response back.